mola73/NEED-FOR-SASQUATCH-/README.md

 	Runaway mode: This mode focuses on running away from the police.
 A runaway vehicle has to maneuver through police vehicles and pass ten checkpoints.
 The player has only one life to pass all checkpoints.
 Moreover, the vehicle's speed will gradually increase as it passes the checkpoint, increasing difficulty.
 The player can receive a nitro boost to propel them to the next checkpoint.
 If the player crashes before passing all the checkpoints, they lose and achieve an approximate score.
 If the player passes all checkpoints, they win.

+Work and schedule

+September and October

+Friday
+Monday
+27th: Commence mobile testing:
+Configure this game to be placed on a mobile device.

+30th:
+Proposal Completion
+Prepare presentation

+4th:
+Code documentation:
+Make a document to overview our project to make the implementation process simple, clear, and easy

+7th:
+Code documentation 2

+11th: GUI implementation

+14th: Code functionality implementation
+(Dash Mode)
+18th: Code Functionality continued

+21th: Project Testing/ Progress Report
+25th: Project Testing
+28th: Planning for November

+November

+Friday
+Monday
+1st: Destruction/Runway mode
+4th: Destruction/Runway mode
+8th: Destruction/Runway mode
+11th: Boosts

+15th: Boosts
+18th: Score/Sirens
+22th: Review
+Tuesday 26th: Presentation

+	In the end, the team managed to implement almost all of their goals, with the only ones that had to be scrapped being visual elements such as the siren lights that had to be left out of runaway mode because of time limitations.

+6. Conclusion
+Team Sasquatch 2D racing mobile game is divided into three modes: Dash, Destruction and Runaway.
+Dash mode is the basis for the other modes.
+Besides, other more basic components, like a menu, a losing screen, and some graphical elements, were also implemented.
+Team Sasquatch managed to develop a dynamic developing environment with Android Studio and Github, with all three members always being up to date with the code implementations made by the other members.
+The process was made simpler with the combination of a Plan Driven approach, Iterative Development, and Test Driven Approach to always be ahead on missing elements or bugs while also leaving space and flexibility for feedback and required changes that were hard to see beforehand through just the planning.
+The group also has clear divisions regarding what everyone currently focuses on, with Muhammad being the team leader and helping with Runaway Mode & organization.
+David implementing more functionalities of the game.
+Mateus focused on documentation and designs for the game, such as holes and trucks, and is working on Destruction Mode.
+The group needs to be updated with the schedule, and we must update the original plan.
+Regarding the remaining work, the group will focus on fixing current issues in game modes and organizing the code for better readability.
+In conclusion, the Team Sasquatch mobile game uses a combination of plan-driven, iterative development, and test-driven elements for their project.
+Java is used through Android Studio for the developing environment and GitHub for the version control system.
+November was a hectic month for the group, with the rest of the essential parts of the game roughly being implemented.
+At the end of the month, the group will finish the remaining work to deliver and present an engaging game for the project.

 To Run this game, you will need to :
 Download Android Studio.